All Episodes

 Hey, great to be with you.

-Uh if you're fleeing uh the country or if you're a Guatemalan refugee who's overshot and you're uh coming through this way uh well we're a little ways short uh south the Canadian border, but you can't miss us as a there's a got a big sign up on the highway saying last rush guest host before the border.
+If you're fleeing the country or if you're a Guatemalan refugee who's overshot and you're coming through this way, we're a little ways south of the Canadian border, but you can't miss us.

-I by the way, I couldn't believe that.
+By the way, I couldn't believe that.

-It would be it would be uh it would be cheaper.
+It would be cheaper.

 How is it possible?

-How is it possible that uh that refugees cost two hundred and fifty to one thousand dollars a night?
+How is it possible that refugees cost $250 to $1,000 a night?

-Uh where where's the Republican Party on this, by the way?
+Where's the Republican Party on this, by the way?

 Where's the Republican Party?

-Uh you the the it's a two-party system.
+It's a two-party system.

-Uh and in a two-party system, there ought to be room at least for one party that stands for the integrity of American borders and for the rule of law, as opposed to this new regime, this post-constitutional order we're living in,
+And in a two-party system, there ought to be room at least for one party that stands for the integrity of American borders and for the rule of law, as opposed to this new regime, this post-constitutional order we're living in, that Jonathan Turley, big liberal law professor, but Jonathan Turley, because he's a principal guy, so he's a law professor before he's a liberal,

 That's what presidency means in most other parts of the world.

-And the Latin in the Latin American system, the president is important and everybody else is nothing.
+In the Latin American system, the president is important and everybody else is nothing.

-Uh the French system isn't quite so obvious, but it's it's kind of similar, that the president is the big guy and all the here, here there's supposed to be division of powers.
+The French system isn't quite so obvious, but it's kind of similar, that the president is the big guy and all the way.

-Uh you guys wrote it all down.
+You guys wrote it all down.

-Uh and that's because we know what the process involves.
+And that's because we know what the process involves.

-And no matter how much you dot every I and cross every T, you're still treated like garbage uh if you happen to attract the attention of the wrong immigration official.
+And no matter how much you dot every I and cross every T, you're still treated like garbage if you happen to attract the attention of the wrong immigration official.

-I think we should launch a class action suit uh against the United States government on on a basic equality before the law issue.
+And as I said, and I meant this semi-seriously, I think we should launch a class action suit against the United States government on a basic equality before the law issue.

 That you can't have a system.

-This is the trouble you get to when you're in banana republic territory.
+This is the trouble you get to when you're in Banana Republic territory.

-Th we we have a northern border and a southern border.
+We have a northern border and a southern border.

-You don't have to be tested, you can come through, doesn't matter.
+You can come through, it doesn't matter.

 You don't have to clear any of that.